-Mary Jo is committed to improving operations and safety in nuclear power and other high-impact industries.
-She executes programs that accelerate the development of leaders and teams in order to increase operational reliability and personal and process safety.
+Mary Jo is committed to improving performance in high-stakes industries, where high reliability and safety are crucial.
+She executes processes and programs that accelerate the development of leaders and teams in order to increase operational reliability and personal and process safety.
 She is a recognized expert in nuclear leadership and organizational change.
 Mary Jo is also an accomplished team and individual coach, helping leaders grow and increase performance levels in their organizations.

 Prior to joining Strategic Talent Solutions, Mary Jo was a leader in management development at Exelon Corporation, one of the nation's largest electric utilities.
 At Exelon she developed talent management and organizational effectiveness processes including individual assessment, succession planning, leadership training, employee survey follow-up and effectiveness measures.
-Mary Jo also created a standardized senior leadership team assessment format that was implemented at fossil stations as well as all the Exelon nuclear sites.
-These assessments were used to intervene and improve individual leadership, team and organizational functioning in order to better drive operational performance.
+Mary Jo created a standardized senior leadership team assessment format that was implemented at fossil stations as well as all the Exelon nuclear sites.

-Mary Jo completed her Ph.D. in Clinical Psychology at Loyola University, her M.A. in Developmental Psychology at Northern Illinois University, and her B.A. at the University of Wisconsin at Eau Claire.
+Mary Jo served on the medical and scientific staff at Mercy Hospital and Medical Center and completed her internship at La Rabida Children's Hospital in Chicago.
+She completed her Ph.D. in Clinical Psychology at Loyola University, her M.A. in Developmental Psychology at Northern Illinois University, and her B.A. in Psychology at the University of Wisconsin at Eau Claire.